useState

 ) to a queue to be processeduseState

-, but this time, since there’s already a Hook at the first position of the list of Hooks, it just changes the current Hook variable and returns the array with the current state, and the function to update ituseState
+, but this time, because there’s already a Hook at the first position of the list of Hooks, it just changes the current Hook variable and returns the array with the current state, and the function to update ituseState

 and because a Hook exists in the second position, once again, it just changes the current Hook variable and returns the array with the current state and the function to update itIf you like to read code, refer to the ReactFiberHooks